tessmonical/ao3-bookmark-getter/readme.md

 **If you select that you would like to include metadata, it will take significantly longer, and may even give you a warning.
 This is normal -- just leave it alone for a while.
 In the future, I want to rewrite the script so it doesn't take the absurd amount of time it currently does when printing with metadata**

 If you have more than 400 or so works, ao3 might have trouble processing the high volume of requests.
 It will ask you if you would like to add a pause every 10 works and 100 works.
-30 seconds every 10 and 200 every 100 was recommended by one user with 3000 bookmarks, but mess around and find what works for you.
+10 seconds every 10 and 80 every 100 is what works for me, but mess around and find what works for you.

 If all goes well, this should print out a list of urls for each work/series you have bookmarked.
 Those URLs are every one of your bookmarks.
 You can copy and paste them into other programs or files.